av-maramzin/icsa-dswp/README.md

 `GraphTraits` `llvm::WriteGraph` knows how to traverse our custom graph and write it to a file in the `.dot` format.

-The `DDGPrinter` can be tested by running the `tools/test-dot-ddg.sh` script and inspecting the generated output.
+In order to test this pass, build the project and execute .
+The `DDGPrinter` can be tested by running `tools/test-pass.sh` with `-dot-ddg` and a test `cpp` file as command line arguments and inspecting the generated output.
 A `.dot` file can be converted to a PDF using the `dot` tool:

 ```
 dot -Tpdf foo.dot -o foo.pdf